scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 .. image:: tutorial_regression_files/tutorial_regression_38_0.png

-We can observe that all of the strategies seem to have similar constant prediction intervals.
-On the other hand, the quantile strategy offers a solution that adapts the prediction intervals to the local noise.
+We can observe that all of the strategies except CQR seem to have similar constant prediction intervals.
+On the other hand, the CQR strategy offers a solution that adapts the prediction intervals to the local noise.

 .. code-block:: python